joelcassel/easee-js-slim/README.md

 - 1.3.1 Updated readme and renamed env throwing flag to EASEE_THROW_ERRORS_ON_FAULT
 - 1.3.3 Updated `tokenRefreshTimer` function, `1.3.0-1.3.4` has broken refreshToken function
 - 1.3.5 Update since the Easee Refresh token API changed some time back, https://developer.easee.com/changelog/refresh-token-handling.
 Finally good
+- 2.0.0 Breaking.
+See below.

+### 2.0.0 breaking changes

+- The refresh timer is `unref`-ed, so it no longer keeps your process alive.
+Pass `{ unrefTimer: false }` to restore.
+- `throwErrorsOnFault` now defaults to `true`.
+Set `EASEE_THROW_ERRORS_ON_FAULT=false` for the old silent-empty behavior.
+- `EASEE_THROW_ERRORS_ON_FAULT=false` now actually means false.
+It used to enable throwing, since any non-empty string was truthy.
+- The access token no longer goes on the global Axios defaults.
+If you called `api.easee.com` with your own Axios and relied on being authenticated for free, use `easee.client` instead.
+- Failed reads return `{}` rather than `undefined`, and failed writes return `{status, statusText, data}`.
+- `getPowerUsage()` defaults to the last 24h, as documented.
+It used to go back 3 days.
+- `startOrResumeCharging()` no longer starts charging when the charger state cannot be read, and its retry loop now terminates. `recursive++` meant the base case was unreachable.
+- `isEVCableConnected()` returns `false` when the state cannot be read, rather than `true`.
+- Requires Node >= 26.
+- `src/examples/printEaseeDetails.js` is gone.
+The quickstart snippet above replaces it.
+- Deep imports are blocked by the `exports` map. `reasonForNoCurrent` and `chargerOpMode` are named exports from the package root.
+- A failed login used to print the plaintext password to stdout.
+It no longer logs request bodies at all.